-Pedestrian Direct access from sidewalk.
-Upper floors Access accessed from street level lobby.

-4 Frontages Forecourt Shopfront Gallery Arcade
+- 3 Pedestrian Direct access from sidewalk.
+Upper floors Access accessed from street level lobby. - 4 Frontages Forecourt Shopfront Gallery Arcade Stoop

-Shared

-Building Size &

-Massing

-Open Space

-5 Vehicle Required parking is accommodated in an underground or above-ground garage, tuck Access & Parking under parking, or a combination of any of the above.

-Private Private open space is required for each Open residential unit and shall be no less than 50-Space square feet with a minimum dimension of 5 feet in each direction.
-Alternatively, Pprivate open space requirements may be alternatively met with open space designed for specific use by the residents.
-See OS.1.

-The primary shared common space is the rear or side yard designed as a courtyard.
-Courtyards can be located on the ground, or on a podium, or on a parking deck, and must be open to the sky.
+- 5 Vehicle Required parking is accommodated in an underground or above-ground garage, tuck under parking, or a combination of any of the above. - 6 Private Open Open Space Private open space is required for each residential unit and shall be no less than 50square feet with a minimum dimension of 5 feet in each direction.
+Alternatively, Pprivate open space requirements may be alternatively-met with open space designed for specific uses by residents.
+See OS.1. - 7 Shared Open Space The primary shared common space is the rear or side yard designed as a courtyard.
+Courtyards can be located on the ground, on a podium, or on a parking deck, and must be open to the sky.
 Side yards can also be formed to provide outdoor patios connected to ground floor commercial uses.

-Recommended width/depth/height

-ratio: 1:1 approximate

-Length along frontage: 400-foot maximum Length over 200 feet must provide massing

-Illustrative photo of liner

-BS.2.H Flex Building

-1 Description A Flex Building Type is designed for occupancy

-by retail, service, office and/or office-residential uses on the ground floor, with upper floors configured for a similar mix of uses retail, service, office, and/or residential uses.
-Second floor units may be directly accessed from the street through a stair; upper floors are accessed through a street level lobby.

-2 Lot Size Width: 400-foot maximum

-Depth: 150-foot maximum

-3 Pedestrian Direct access from sidewalk.
-Upper floors

-Access accessed from street level lobby.

-4 Frontages Forecourt

-Space

-Massing

-Shopfront Gallery Arcade Stoop

-5 Vehicle Required parking is accommodated in an Access & underground or above-ground garage, tuck Parking under parking, or a combination of any of the ahove square feet with a minimum dimension of 5 feet in each direction.
-Alternatively, Pprivate open space requirements may be alternatively met with open space designed for specific uses by residents.
-See OS.1.

-6 Private Private open space is required for each Open residential unit and shall be no less than 50- commercial uses.
-Recommended width/depth/height ratio: 1:1 approximate break lustrative axonometric diagram

-Side yards can also be formed to provide outdoor patios connected to ground floor

-8 Building Length along frontage: 400-foot maximum Size & Length over 200 feet must provide massing
+Recommended width/depth/height ratio: 1:1 approximate - Width and depth: 20-foot minimum - 8 Building Length along frontage: 400-foot maximum Size & Length over 200 feet must provide massing break

-Illustrative photo of flex building

-Illustrative photo of flex building